 The exhibition Shifting Signs presents five artistic approaches from different generations, whose works each engage in distinct ways with systems of signs and the dynamic processes of their transformation.
 In their exploratory nature, the works on display trace the movements of signs across time, media, cultures, and practices, documenting and reflecting upon them whilst making them productive in the creation of new sign structures.

-MORNING MOON at Underground Festival,
+MORNING MOON at Sofia Underground Festival

 April 25 from 6.00 pm at Oki Krasno Selo, Sofia, Bulgaria